Tent Fabrics – Which is Best?

 If it is cold and a bit breezy, do the same test again.
 The canvas or poly-cotton tent will feel a lot warmer and quieter than the polyester tent.
 It will feel like a comfortable refuge.

 So for family holiday tents, if you can afford, transport, and pitch it, go for canvas, cotton, or poly-cotton is my recommendation.

 However, for quick weekend camping (and definitely backpacking!) then man-made fabrics are the way to go…though some air-framed tents can make pitching a cotton or polycotton tent a lot easier and more practical, making them work for the weekend camp too.

 Polyester fabrics can work really well for holiday tents as well.
-Just remember to open the vents, and if your tent’s doors and windows allows for a through draft of air, then use that when it gets hot.
+Just remember to open the vents, and if your tent’s doors and windows allow for a through-draft of air, then use that when it gets hot.

-If you are camping outside of the summer months then the insulating properties of canvas/cotton/polycotton is definitely worth it.
+If you are camping outside of the summer months then the insulating properties of canvas/cotton/polycotton are definitely worth it.

 Some canvas tents also have an outlet for a wood burning stove flue.
 This can make the tent very warm indeed.
 (Click here to read about our experience of using a wood-burning stove in a polycotton tent).